-5.2.6 Private key transfer to or from Hardware Signing Modules

-During the construction of the signing system, a joint Storage Master Key was transferred via SMK smartcards to initialize HSMs.
-Transfer of KSK and ZSK material between HSMs is done via encrypted export to transportable flash memory, as described in Section 5.2.8, which can be decrypted only within HSMs that posses the shared SMK.
+5.2.6 Private key transfer to or from Hardware Signing Modules export to transportable flash memory, as described in Section 5.2.8, which can be decrypted only within HSMs that posses the shared SMK.
 Zone-signing HSMs do not allow further export of keys.